yorickinghels/homebridge-shelly-ds9/README.md

 or manually by following these instructions:

 1. Install Homebridge by [following the instructions](https://github.com/homebridge/homebridge/wiki).
-2. Install this plugin by running `npm install -g homebridge-shelly-ng`.
+2. Install this plugin by running `npm install -g homebridge-shelly-ds9`.
 3. Add this plugin to the Homebridge config.json:
   ```
   "platforms": [